jmccarrell/n100tickers/docs/index.rst

    changelog

-n100tickers is a python3 library that provides a historical view of the member companies of the NASDAQ 100 [#n100_overview]_.
+nasdaq-100-ticker-history provides a historical view of the member companies of the NASDAQ 100 [#n100_overview]_.
 As the members companies of this index change regularly [#n100_changes]_, the API provides a date-centric view.
 Ie, given a calendar date, it will return the set of ticker symbols (eg, ``AAPL``) that were in the index on that date.

-As of version |version|, accurate coverage is provided for Jan 1, 2017 through Sep 17, 2020.
+As of version |version|, accurate coverage is provided for Jan 1, 2017 through Sep 22, 2020.

 Example
 -------

+>>> from nasdaq_100_ticker_history import tickers_as_of
 >>> 'AMZN' in tickers_as_of(2020, 6, 1)
 True